A Special Destination

 Please come and taste some unique and special single vineyard, single varietal, cellar-aged, natural, ‘slow wines’, while they are still available.
 ‘Natural’ wines’, ‘authentic wines’, not ‘mucked about with’ wines – whatever winemakers call them, our visitors generally remark – ‘Wow that’s different” or, ‘I have never tasted a wine like that before”.
 As James Goode MW says, ‘natural wines smell better, taste better and are better for our planet’.

-Our keys to maximising individuality and expression of our unique terroir are growing great hand-picked and selected grapes in the vineyard using intensive, impeccable, sustainable, low-cropping viticulture with careful canopy and soil management following the best organic principles and complete avoidance of herbicides, along with nil or minimal intervention by the winemaker, ie keeping the winemaking as simple and as clean as possible.
+Our keys to maximizing individuality and expression of our unique terroir are growing great hand-picked and selected grapes in the vineyard using intensive, impeccable, sustainable, low-cropping viticulture with careful canopy and soil management following the best organic principles and complete avoidance of herbicides, along with nil or minimal intervention by the winemaker, ie keeping the winemaking as simple and as clean as possible.
 Our processes avoid crushing, pumping of must and fining with animal products.
 Our ferments are gentle slow, natural ferments in small batches with minimal cap plunging.
 After light pressing off the skins the most important single factor in our winemaking program is – time – that is extended cellar ageing – bottling after 3 to four years followed typically another 3-6 years of bottle ageing in the cellar before release – to allow slow, natural development in the bottle in controlled cellar conditions to achieve optimal drinking age in the bottle.
 We taste each vintage every year and when our winemaker wants to start drinking a vintage is when we release to you!
 Buano vino lentamente or ‘slow wines’.
 Remember, fine wine takes time!